Bendigo - Kennington Reservoir - Grassy Flat Bushland Reserve

 Alternatively, you can record your sightings using the ClimateWatch smartphone app.

 This is a public ClimateWatch trail that you can do whenever you like.
-If your school is interested in visiting the site through Parks Victoria, please contact the trail coordinating team at firstname.lastname@example.org
+If your school is interested in visiting the site through Parks Victoria, please notify the park prior to your visit through the Parks Victoria teacher portal here.

-Any organised group activities are to be booked via Caitlin Henderson, City of Greater Bendigo Healthy Lifestyles Officer - Facility Activation.
+Any organised group activities at Kennington Reservoir are also to be booked via Caitlin Henderson, City of Greater Bendigo Healthy Lifestyles Officer - Facility Activation.
 Phone +61 3 54346169 Email c.henderson@Bendigo.vic.gov.au